Quickback Docs

 Unsafe Mode

-export default defineActions(invoices, {
+export default defineActions(applications, {

 adminReport: {

-description: "Generate cross-org report",
+description: "Generate cross-org hiring report",

-unsafe: true,
+unsafe: {

 input: z.object({ startDate: z.string() }),

-access: { roles: ["admin"] },
+access: { roles: ["owner"] },

 execute: async ({ db, rawDb, ctx, input }) => {